eda-ricercatore/sardegna-scala/notes/scala-notes.md

 				each element in the list)
 			+ exists (determines if the condition in the code block applies to any element in the list)
+			+ [Code blocks can be used to generalize a feature, so that it can perform more tasks.]
 TO BE COMPLETED